zwhitchcox/tezt/README.md

 }
 ```

-Again though, you have to make sure the typescript file is constantly being built with `tsc -w`.
+You have to make sure the typescript file is constantly being built with `tsc -w`.
 This is the task I use:

 ```json
 {